-In 2010/11, 13.7% of women smoked at the time of delivery in England.
+In 2014/15, 11.4% of women smoked at the time of delivery in England.
 However, this figure is considered to be underreported.
-In Devon, the prevalence of smoking in pregnancy is 9.4%.
-19 While this figure is lower than the national average, it should be noted that the lowest prevalence in England is as low as 3.1%.
+In Devon, the prevalence of smoking in pregnancy was 11.2% in 2014/15.
+This figure is similar to the national average, whereas the lowest prevalence in England is as low as 2.1%.
 Smoking is more common in younger pregnant women.